Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Introduction

-\paragraph{Structure of the paper.} The paper is organized as follows.
+5pt \textbf{Notation.} We use bold lowercase letters (e.g., $\x,\y$) to denote vectors, and calligraphic uppercase letters (e.g., $\cX,\cY$) to denote sets.
+For a closed and convex set $\cX \subseteq \mathbb{R}^n$, the indicator function $\iota_{\cX}:\mathbb{R}^n \to \{0,+\infty\}$ is defined by $\iota_{\cX}(\x) = 0$ if $\x \in \cX$ and $+\infty$ otherwise.
+We write $\cD_{\cS}\coloneqq\sup_{\x,\y \in \cS}\|\x-\y\|$ for the diameter of $\cS$, and $\proj_{\cX}(\z)$ for the projection of a point $\z$ onto $\cX$.
+Given $r>0$, the proximal operator of a function (if well-defined) $f:\mathbb{R}^n \to \mathbb{R}$ at a point $\z$ is defined as $\prox_{r\cdot f}(\z)\coloneqq\argmin_{\x\in \cX} f(\x)+\tfrac{1}{2r}\|\x-\z\|^2$.
+We use $\dist(\x, \mathcal{S}):=\inf_{\z\in\mathcal{S}}\|\x-\z\|$ to denote the distance from $\x$ to set $\mathcal{S}$.
+For a positive integer $T$, we use the shorthand notation $[T] := \{1,\ldots,T\}$ to denote the index set of the first $T$ positive integers.
+Throughout this paper, $\epsilon \in (0,1)$ denotes a sufficiently small positive number.
+We write $a_k \searrow 0$ to denote that $a_k$ is a non-increasing sequence converging to $0$.
+5pt \textbf{Structure of the paper.} The paper is organized as follows.
 In \Cref{sec:pre}, we introduce the preliminaries, including assumptions, stationarity notions, and the two acceleration tools: dual perturbation and smoothing.
 The main body of the paper focuses on single-loop methods: In \Cref{sec:main}, we present the main results, including the proposed \emph{Perturbed Smoothed GDA} together with all iteration-complexity bounds and their tight analyses.
-In \Cref{sec:framework}, we develop a unified convergence framework that yields the convergence rates of these single-loop algorithms.
-In \Cref{sec:analysis}, we provide a tight analysis that sharpens these convergence rates.
-In \Cref{sec:double}, we further show that the two acceleration techniques and the unified framework from \Cref{sec:framework} also apply to a double-loop setting, resulting in a new algorithm, \emph{Perturbed Smoothed FOAM}, together with its best known iteration complexity.
+In \Cref{sec:framework}, we develop a unified convergence analysis framework for these single-loop algorithms.
+In \Cref{sec:analysis}, we provide a tight analysis that sharpens these iteration complexities.
+In \Cref{sec:double}, we further show that the two acceleration techniques and the unified analysis from \Cref{sec:framework} also apply to a double-loop setting, resulting in a new algorithm, \emph{Perturbed Smoothed FOAM}, improving the best known iteration complexities.
 Finally, \Cref{sec:close} concludes the paper.